 “It’s important for children to see themselves in all things,” Jackie says.
 “Representation is important, especially for children.
-For my children, I want to show them images that look like them through books, toys, movies and other media including wrapping paper.
 Children should know they can aspire to do and be all things.
-The images they see should reflect them from a doctor, fire fighter, a character in a children’s book — even Santa.”
+The images they see should reflect them from a doctor, firefighter, a character in a children’s book — even Santa.”

 Bring Clarence Home

 Visit greentopgifts.com to shop an array of gift wraps, accessories and apparel featuring jolly ol’ Clarence Claus.

 About the AuthorScott Gates is editor of Carolina Country.